openshift/enhancements/enhancements/arbiter-clusters.md

   - Create tests to validate proper usage of affinity and anti-affinity.
   - Create tests to validate pod disruption budgets are appropriate.

+- We will need to make sure we validate and test that the arbiter cluster deployment does not interfere with telco configurations.
+  - Create a CI lane that configures a telco lane with workload partitioning and RT kernel.
+  - Existing Workload partitioning tests should pass or modified to work.
+  - Existing RT kernel tests should pass or modified to work.

 ## Graduation Criteria

 ### Dev Preview -> Tech Preview